 The large majority of individuals surveyed report that their programs have access to interpreters for non-English speaking victims.
 In addition, nearly one in six personnel/volunteers speaks a foreign language.
 Directors report that non-English speaking victims come into their programs an average of 1.5 times a month.
-On average, one physicallydisabled victim and three emotionally-disabled victims are reported to contact programs each month.
+On average, one physically-disabled victims are reported to contact programs each month.